Please enable JavaScript to ensure auto alt text generation works properly

 How much time can it save?

-Teams typically save 40–60% of time spent on manual resume reviews, depending on volume.
+Teams typically save hours every week on manual resume reviews, depending on volume.

 What's the ROI?